|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-During the war, Rabaul and Simpson Harbor were subjected to Allied aerial attacks starting in February 1942.
-Allied missions included high altitude bombing raids, medium bombing raids and low level strafing and aerial mining missions.
+During the Pacific War, Rabaul and Simpson Harbor were subjected to Allied aerial attacks that began in February 1942.
+Allied missions included day and night high altitude bombing raids, medium bombing raids and low level strikes against shipping and aerial mining missions.

 Allied bombing missions continued until the official surrender of Japan in September 1945.

 Allied missions against Simpson Harbor

 February 3, 1942–1945

 On February 19, 1944 the last Japanese ship to enter Simpson Harbor was the Kokai Maru that unloaded barges, ammunition and food, then departed on February 25, 1944.
 Afterwards, only submarines managed to deliver small quantities of essential cargo to Rabaul.